-- 3.1 Frames, grates, rings and covers shall be installed in accordance with the drawings and details. - 3.2 All welding shall conform to the requirements of the ANSI/AWS Structural Welding Code D1.1.
+- 3.1 Frames, grates, rings and covers shall be constructed of the specified materials in accordance with the Drawings and Details. - 3.2 All welding shall conform to the requirements of the ANSI/AWS Structural Welding Code D1.1.
 Welded frames, grates, rings and covers shall be given 1 coat of a commercial grade red lead oil paint and 2 coats of commercial grade aluminum paint.
-All coats shall be a minimum of 1.5 mils, dry. - 3.3 Butyl rubber sealant or concrete grout shall be placed between each manhole ring to create an infiltration/inflow barrier. - 3.4 A minimum of two and a maximum of six manhole rings may be used at each adjusted manhole. - 3.5 Manhole rings are limited to a minimum of two and a maximum of four rings for new manhole construction.
+All coats shall be a minimum of 1.5 mils, dry.

-- 4.1 MEASUREMENT: Unless shown on the construction plans or called out within the specifications as a pay item, frames, grates, rings and covers will not be measured.
+- 4.1 MEASUREMENT: Unless shown on the construction plans or called out within the Specifications as a pay item, frames, grates, rings and covers will not be measured.
 The quantities shown for these items or described are for informational purposes only. - 4.2 PAYMENT: Unless specified as a pay item, frames, grates, rings and covers will not be paid for separately.
 Payment for furnishing all materials, tools, equipment, labor and incidentals to complete the Work will be included in the Bid Items which constitute the complete structures.